mirandrom/mcgill-nlp.github.io/README.md

 > I created a post but it doesn't show up.
 What's wrong?

 Make sure it is in the right directory, and that the file name is correct.
 The file name should be `<YYYY>-<MM>-<DD>-<shorthand>.md`; this is not a convention or a preference, it is actually **needed** to render that file.

+> I made a mistake when filling the form.
+How can I fix it?

+After you fill the form, an issue is created with an appropriate *tag*.
+Then, a pull request (which is a "proposal" to make a change) is automatically created from that *tag*, based on the content of the issue.
+But if you made a mistake, then that PR is incorrect.
+So you should try to close it, or request the PR to be closed in a reply.
+Then, all you need to do is to modify the issue's content (makes sure the formatting stays the same, that's very important!).
+Once it's updated, you can remove the *tag*, refresh the page, then add back the same *tag*.
+This will create a new pull request, and a maintainer will review it.